 Beyond the beautiful scenery, the Maine Marathon is known for its amazing people.
-There are enthusiastic fans who line the course to cheer on runners of all levels.
+There are bands, entertainers and enthusiastic fans who line the course to cheer on runners of all levels.
 The all-volunteer staff – led by the dedicated members of the Maine Track Club – has earned a reputation for organizing and executing one of the most well-run events in the country.

 You can’t beat Maine in the fall, and the Maine Marathon is a must for runners of all levels.
 Plus, because this nonprofit race donates roughly 40% of its gross revenue to charity, your participation helps some great causes.

 The race is comprised of three unique events, all of which start and finish along Baxter Boulevard in Portland’s scenic Back Cove.